Odds to Win MLB’s 2026 Cy Young: Updated Trackers & Betting Lines (June 28)

 We said in earlier betting previews that the only way Skenes would likely lose the Cy Young in 2026 would be if he sustained an injury to miss ample time, or if another pitcher had a season so historic that it would outweigh the elite production we know Skenes will provide.

-Look, we all know it’s not the biggest sample so far, but it seems that in 2026 we might have a NL Cy Young race that could go down to the wire between the two arguable best starting pitchers in the sport.
+It seems that in 2026 we might have a NL Cy Young race that could go down to the wire between the three arguable best starting pitchers in the sport.
+This is easily shaping up to be one of the most fun races the award has seen in quite some time.

 How to Follow the MLB Cy Young Odds